-Whether you’re ready to fill a chicken coop for the first time or you want to add to an existing flock, now’s the time to plan.
-Sourcing your chickens can be tricky, but only because there are so many options.
-Here’s the scoop on some of my favorite ways to grow my flock family.
+Whether you aim to fill a chicken coop for the first time or you want to add to an existing flock, sourcing your chickens can be tricky because there are so many options.
+Here are some of my preferred ways to grow my flock family.

-With just a few clicks of the mouse, you can order chickens online from a hatchery website.
-With so many hatcheries to choose from, it’s probably best to order from one closest to you, rather than from one clear across the country.
+You can easily order chickens online from a hatchery website.
+With so many hatcheries open, it’s probably best to order from one closest to you, rather than from one clear across the country.
 The less time the babies are traveling, the better.

 The best reason to order from a hatchery is the selection of so many rare and endangered breeds, many of them rare and/or endangered.
 If you’re into keeping chickens for pets or eggs, ordering from a hatchery is well worth the high cost of shipping.

 Early in the year you might be shocked to see mandatory minimum orders of 15 chicks or more.
 Until spring, it’s too cold for the chicks to retain enough heat inside the shipping container unless there are enough of them to warm each other to survive 24 to 72 hours in transit.
 In the winter months, only larger orders will do.
 For those of us in smaller urban environments, setting up shipment for spring and early summer works best.
 Many hatcheries will ship as few as three chicks to your post office during the warmer months.

 Consider that sometimes a baby chick doesn’t make it, even when the circumstances are exactly right.
 Adding an extra chick or two to your order helps ensure you’ll get as many chickens as you need, as losses can’t be predicted.
 Between accidents with the package to unforeseen health or developmental problems, your order is at the mercy of many random variables.
 However, know that the U.S. Postal Service has been shipping baby chicks through the mail for more than 100 years.
 While accidents can happen, USPS does its best to handle live animals with great care.